 - Localized pockets of fat on the abdomen, buttocks, thighs, hips or back

 Should I have treatment if I plan to become pregnant again?

-It depends on how quickly you plan to have more children.
+It depends on how soon you plan to have more children.
 It’s best to schedule a mommy makeover once you are completely finished having children, as further pregnancies can compromise a tummy tuck and breast lift.
-More so, if you plan to have children within the next couple of years, it’s best to wait to schedule the procedure.
-Yet, if you plan to wait longer than a couple of years to have more children, then you may have treatment.
+If you plan to have children within the next couple of years, it’s best to wait to schedule the procedure.
+Yet, if you plan to wait longer than a couple of years to have more children, then you may be ready for treatment.
 Of course, every individual is different.
 Ultimately, the choice of when to have the surgeries performed is up to you.